IntelliJ Plugin

 You can apply these ignore patterns also for ESLint by selecting Apply also to ESLint checkbox.

-Run ESLint.
-You can see the ESLint alarms altogether with DeepScan's issues.
+You can see the ESLint alarms together with DeepScan's issues by running ESLint configured in your project.

-Node.js and eslint package are required in the local or global.
-Note that NODE_PATH
+- ESLint package is required in the local or global.

-environment variable is necessary to load the eslint
+environment variable is necessary to load the ESLint module installed in global. - ESLint configuration files (

-)- Prefer DeepScan rule: Show only DeepScan issues
+- Prefer DeepScan rule: Show only DeepScan issues (default)

 - Prefer ESLint rule: Show only ESLint issues